 - Multilingual Marriage Certificate from Italy, Luxembourg, Moldova, Netherlands, Austria, Portugal, Switzerland, Spain and Turkey

-The following documents can be legalized by apostille:
+The following documents can be legalized with an apostille and consular legalization:

 - Swift processing of inquiries and assignments